metalg091/javaDestructurizer/README.md

 # Java Destructurizer

 This is a tool that converts Java structure tests (given on Java exams in ELTE) to the skeleton of the Java Project.
+The generated code *should* be able to pass the test suite immediately after generation!!!
 It:

 - creates the files
 - sets packages